honkling/FierceSnowballs/README.md

 # Configuration

-You can configure how much damage the snowballs deal to the player.
+You can configure how much damage the snowballs deal to the player.<br>
 Open `plugins/FierceSnowballs/config.yml` and modify the `damage` field.